Merzasphor/MWSE/docs/source/lua/type/tes3nonDynamicData/objects.rst

 objects
 ====================================================================================================

 `tes3linkedList`_.
+Read-only.
 A collection of all other game objects.

+.. _`tes3linkedList`: ../../../lua/type/tes3linkedList.html